ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: Experiments

-Table~\ref{tab:c4_ppl_results} presents the perplexity results on the C4.
+\textbf{Perplexity Results.} Table~\ref{tab:c4_ppl_results} presents the perplexity results on the C4.
 The results on Wikitext2 can be found in Appendix~\ref{full_results}.

-\textbf{For HLQ-GPTQ}, our method enhances the performance of GPTQ and surpasses other PTQ approaches with uniform quantization.
-Under the 3-bit configuration, compared to GPTQ, our approach achieves a perplexity reduction of 0.15 for the Llama2 models and 0.8 for Llama3.1-8B.
-In the 2-bit setting, our method substantially improves upon GPTQ, particularly for the Llama3.1-8B model, where perplexity on C4 is reduced from 181.82 to 25.44.
-Although 2-bit results do not surpass those of DB-LLM, we consider this reasonable.
-DB-LLM incorporates a complex knowledge distillation process, which demands substantial computational resources and time for finetuning.
-Moreover, its quantization format is less amenable to practical hardware deployment.
-In contrast, HLQ-GPTQ preserves the simplicity of PTQ, requiring minimal computational resources and time to complete model quantization.

-\textbf{For HLQ-Finetuning}, our method further improves model performance under low-bit quantization, particularly in the 2-bit setting.
-For the W2g128 configuration of Llama3.1-8B, the perplexity on C4 is further reduced to 15.87.
-Moreover, under the W2g64 configuration, our method surpasses DB-LLM, while requiring only 1K calibration samples compared to 20K used by DB-LLM.
+ELUTQ further improves model performance under low-bit quantization, particularly in the 2-bit setting.
+For the W2g128 configuration of Llama3.1-8B, the perplexity on C4 is further reduced to 15.08.
+Moreover, under the W2g64 configuration, our method surpasses DB-LLM.